-Learning Style: There are learners of many different styles and we have to tailor our programs to meet the needs of them all.
+Learning Style: There are learners of many different adult learning styles and we have to tailor our programs to meet the needs of them all.

 For visual learners, keep the design simple and clean.
 If there’s too much going on your learner will be distracted and the chance of them learning and retaining the information will go down.

 For your audio learners, you want the information to be clear and easily understood.
 No distracting accents or speech patterns.
 Limit the amount of sound of effects that you use.